EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial.md

    ./scripts/3-start-live-data-gen.sh
    ```

-2. While the tool is running, return to the EventStoreDB Web UI
+2. While the tool is running, return to the KurrentDB Web UI

 1. Click the `Stream Browser` link from the top navigation bar.